DieRoteRuebe/AdventofCode2024/07/overengineered/README.md

-This Project was built in Linux\n
+This Project was built in Linux\
 To compile: bash compile.sh